vacp2p/rfc/content/docs/rfcs/37/README.md

 Hence, Alice has no knowledge on the number of devices Bob is using and vice versa.

-When any device marks a Noise session between Alice and Bob as stale, all (updated) devices will implicitly mark such session as stale.
+When any device marks a Noise session between Alice and Bob as stale, all other (updated) devices will consider such session as stale without publishing the `Hash(session-id)` on the corresponding session content topic.

 In case a Noise session between two devices belonging to the same party is marked as stale, such two devices stop to reciprocally propagate any information regarding Noise sessions instantiated with other parties.